 How long should I spend in Mantua?

-One to two days are ideal for seeing the highlights, though art lovers could spend longer.
+One to two days is enough for highlights, but art lovers may want to stay longer.

 Can I visit Mantua as a day trip?